 Licensees and Trespassers are not likely to encounter bed bug infestations, which most often occur in the hotel rooms.
 Florida law assigns Licensees a lesser duty of care than Invitees.

 Florida law assigns the lowest level of protection to Trespassers.
 A Trespasser is someone who is on a property without any permission.
+A trespasser designation is worse than any other.
 Florida law will view a person as a trespasser depending on a number of factors.
 Hotels do not want injured people to obtain the status of an invitee.
 We have worked on cases where hotels argue our client was a trespasser.
 To stop this, always make sure to keep copies of your receipts or proof of reservation when attempting to file a claim for bed bug injuries against a hotel.

 Contact an Experienced Miami Bed Bug Injury Attorney

-Miami hotels experience some of the worst bed bug infestations anywhere in the country.
+Miami hotels experience continue to experience more bed bug infestations than most locations in Florida.
 Bed bug infestations in Miami are on the rise.
-There is no wonder that we have represented more bed bug injury claims than any other law firm in the state.
+We have represented more bed bug claims than any other law firm Florida.

 We are available any time to discuss the particular facts of your case.
 If you think you have been injured by bed bugs at a hotel, you can visit www.bedbuglaw.com/do-i-have-a-case to upload photos, videos and a summary of what happened to you.